Despite Trump promises, still no plans for a Mexico border wall

 Krikorian says the number of outstanding cases would likely grow if Trump's border plan went ahead, with challenges potentially supported financially by the president's political opponents.

-"Texans are ornery.
-Even if they're for enforcement they're still going to be ornery about it," he said.
+"Texans are ornery," he said.
+Even if they're for enforcement they're still going to be ornery about it."

 While estimates of what it would cost to fully secure the nearly 2,000-mile border vary — a study from Senate Democrats said it could reach as high as $70 billion — the White House this year has sought just $1.6 billion, to build 60 miles of new barriers in the Rio Grande Valley of Texas and 14 miles of secondary fencing in San Diego.

-One project that would receive money dates back to the Bush administration, according to a government official who spoke to NBC News on the condition of anonymity because of the political sensitivity of border funding issues.
+One project that would receive money dates to the Bush administration, according to a government official who spoke on the condition of anonymity because of the political sensitivity of border funding issues.
 The fencing sought in San Diego would actually only replace an existing fence that has proven insufficient to prevent illegal crossings, the official added.

 What Trump actually meant in promising a border wall has always been a matter of interpretation by allies and critics alike.
 Carafano, the former Trump transition team member, argued that his voters never expected the completion of a physical wall spanning the entire U.S.-Mexico border.